Nonperturbative Matching Between Equal-Time and Lightcone Quantization: Map from ET to LC Using Borel Resummation of Mass Gap

 Using only ET perturbation theory data, combined with the perturbative map between ET and LC couplings in eq.~\eqref{eq:PertMatching}, we've therefore constructed a numerically resummed approximation to the \emph{nonperturbative} LC mass gap $\mb_\gap^2(\lb_\LC)$.
 Similarly, we can use this same technique to Borel resum $\mb_\gap^2(\lb_\ET)$ (which simply reproduces the results of \cite{Serone}).
 These two results, both at truncation level $N=8$, are shown in the center and left of Fig.~\ref{fig:Map}, respectively.

 We can now use these two intermediate functions to construct the nonperturbative map $\lb_\LC(\lb_\ET)$.
 Specifically, we can identify which points in the two plots correspond to the same physical theory, parameterized by the ratio $\mb_\gap^2 / \lb$.
 In other words, for each value of $\lb_\ET$, we can use the left plot of Fig.~\ref{fig:Map} to determine the corresponding value of $\mb_\gap^2 / \lb_\ET$.
 We can then use the middle plot to determine which value of $\lb_\LC$ has the \emph{same} $\mb_\gap^2 / \lb_\LC$, thus giving us a map between bare couplings in ET and LC quantization, shown in the right plot of Fig.~\ref{fig:Map}.
 In particular, we find the following different values for the coupling $\bar{\lambda}_*$ at the critical point in the two quantizations: \be \bar{\lambda}_{\rm ET *} = 2.81 , \qquad \bar{\lambda}_{\rm LC *} = 0.97, \ee where the former is just reproducing the calculation in \cite{Serone}.
-The latter LC critical coupling is in excellent agreement with the value $\lb_{\LC*} = 0.96 \pm 0.02$ obtained in~\cite{Anand:2017yij}.
+These values can be compared with previous results obtained using renormalized Hamiltonian truncation~\cite{Elias-Miro:2017xxf,Elias-Miro:2017tup}, lattice Monte Carlo methods~\cite{Bronzin:2018tqz}, matrix product states~\cite{Milsted:2013rxa}, and the tensor network renormalization group~\cite{Kadoh:2018tis} for the case of ET quantization, and symmetric polynomials~\cite{Burkardt:2016ffk}, discrete lightcone quantization~\cite{Harindranath:1988zt}, and lightcone conformal truncation~\cite{Anand:2017yij} for the case of LC quantization, listed in table~\ref{fig:CriticalCouplings}.\footnote{See also \cite{Romatschke:2019rjk} for a recent new method for calculating the mass gap and vacuum energy.}